cyberark/summon-conjur/README.md

     `conjur authn login`

-In general, you can ignore the `CONJUR_CORE_URL` and `CONJUR_AUTHN_URL` unless you need to specify, for example, and authn proxy.
+In general, you can ignore the `CONJUR_CORE_URL` and `CONJUR_AUTHN_URL` unless you need to specify, for example, an authn proxy.

 The provider will fail unless all of the following values are provided: